Area library launches Spring into Reading challenge

 The Catawba County Library is launching a fun youth reading challenge called Spring into Reading.
 The seven-week challenge runs from Groundhog Day, Feb.
-2, to the first day of spring, March 20, and will engage young participants ages birth to 13 with two components that work together to help boost reading skills.
+2, to the first day of spring, March 20, and will engage young participants up to age 13 with two components that work together to help boost reading skills.

 First, young people are asked to read 120 minutes, or two hours, during each of the seven weeks, and they can read anything they’d like to meet the goal.
 To log the reading time each week, parents can set up an online account for their child through Beanstack, https://catawbacountync.beanstack.org/reader365, a personalized tool that’s available on the Web and as an app through the Apple and Google Play stores.
 Reading time can be entered easily by clicking on the ‘logging badges’ tab.